**Global foods market

 1/4 t. garlic powder

-PARMESAN CRISPS
+PARMESAN

 From the kitchen of Maida McCormack